julien-boudry/Condorcet/Documentation/Vote Class/public Vote--getContextualRanking.md

 ##### **election:** *CondorcetPHP\Condorcet\Election*
-An election is already linked to Vote.
+An election already linked to the Vote.

 ### Return value: